Looking to Up Your Esports Game?

 Esports setups vary in scale and capability, incorporating several AV technologies and specific IT network requirements.
 They incorporate powerful gaming PCs or consoles, such as PlayStation® and Xbox®, running high resolution graphics at high frame rates.
 Supporting facilities are unique in design, often built to suit the needs and specifications of the game, or games, that the organization has chosen for competition.

 Like traditional sports, team size along with player positions and responsibilities depend upon the game being played.
-Competition usually takes place in 1v1, 3v3, 4v4, 5v5, and 6v6 formats with backups also included on team rosters.
+Competition usually takes place in 1v1, 3v3, 4v4, and 5v5 formats with backups also included on team rosters.
 There are four main genres in terms of game types.
 First, strategy games, which include MOBA – multiplayer online battle arena and RTS – real-time strategy.
 The other popular genres include FPS - first-person shooter, sports games, and lastly fighting games.

 - General Gaming Centers

 Equipment and Requirements

 Esports systems are comprised of specialized equipment that must meet strict requirements to qualify for use in tournaments.

 Player Stations – Keeping the gameplay pure for the player is the main priority.
 High performance PCs and displays are mostly used in tournament play, and every edge they provide should be maintained.
 The player input should register from point of entry to display with zero lag and latency.
 Compromises in this area could mean the difference between winning and losing.
 This is not as critical for the viewing audience.
 In fact, it is not uncommon for delay to be inserted at varying levels for both local and remote audiences.